Armin-Rosic/vecterrapen.js/README.md

 ###### Drawing
 * #### `penUp() / penDown()`
   - *( )  -->  ( )*
+  - controls whether or not the pen draws a line when it moves
 * #### `isPenDown()`
   - *( )  -->  (bool)*
 * #### `forward(distance) / backward(distance)`